josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 })
 ```

 `to.route.id` contains the internal SvelteKit ID of the route being accessed.
 If the property is undefined, we can conclude pretty safely that the clicked link was external.
+(Though you may want to use [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) when drilling down into the object, just to be extra safe.)

-If you want to get fancy with a bit of code golf, you can make that a one-liner with a little Nancy Sinatra:
+If you want to get fancy, you can make that a one-liner with a little Nancy Sinatra:

 ```js
 beforeNavigate(({ to }) => isLoading = !!to.route.id)